 Getting locked out of your car is a real pain.
 Especially as it nearly always happens when you’re in a rush.
-Whether it’s because you've damaged, lost or locked the vehicle, we help thousands of Members get back into their cars every year.
+Whether it’s because you've locked your keys in the vehicle, lost your keys or damaged them, we help thousands of Members get back into their cars every year.

 - Consider your situation.
 Is it an emergency or can you use alternate transport and worry about the car later?

 - If the car belongs to you and you are a member of the NRMA, give us a call.
-Roadside assistance covers all members for key lock-ins and, depending on your level of coverage, we also provide assistance towards a locksmith if needed
+Roadside assistance covers all members for key lock-ins.